Azure/Edge-infrastructure-quickstart-template-ado/doc/Naming-Conventions.md

 | Log analytics data collection endpoint | `{siteId}-dce`               |
 | Log analytics data collection rule     | `AzureStackHCI-{siteId}-dcr` |

-You may toggle whether to append random suffix for storage account and KeyVault by with `randomSuffix` local variable.
+You may toggle whether to append random suffix for storage account and KeyVault with `randomSuffix` local variable.
 If `randomSuffix` is set to true, it can avoid conflicts when storage account and KeyVault soft deletion is enabled. `randomSuffix` is a random integer from 10 to 99.

-The naming will changed to
+The naming will be changed to

 | Resource                | Naming                       |
 | ----------------------- | ---------------------------- |